Battle of Massawa (1541): Battle

 The Moors later developed a strategy where they suddenly cried out that the fighting should end and that it had started only by mistake.
 They all claimed to be Christians and loyal vassals of Prester John.
 They asserted they assumed the Portuguese were robbers at first sight which ignited the attack.
 Given the daylight had revealed their true identity, peace was the initiative.
 Hostilities ceased immediately, yet some Portuguese remained wary, believing it more prudent to continue fighting.
 However, the majority, driven mad by thirst, could focus on nothing but their desperate need for water.
 The scorching sun blazed down on the barren wasteland, and without a guide, they had no hope of finding water on their own.
 Killing their captors would mean losing their only chance of survival.
 The makeshift captain, overcome by the agony of thirst, realised he could endure no more.
 He was feeble and persuaded by this frailty, the captain convinced his comrades to seek peace.
 In response, the Moors warmly embraced the Portuguese as though they were long-lost brothers.
 When asked if they could provide water, the Moslems kindly assured them it would be arranged immediately.
 Trusting their captors, the Portuguese followed them unknowingly to the King of Zeila’s tent.
-Inside the tent, Gragn was sitting with his hands devoutly clasped about a string of beads to which was hung a little wooden cross.
+Inside the tent, imam was sitting with his hands devoutly clasped about a string of beads to which was hung a little wooden cross.
 Reverently he handed this chaplet to the Portuguese captain.
 “I say my prayers with these,” Ahmad explained.
 The Portuguese were interested to inquire the sincerity of his devotions.
 They asked their pious host if they could have water, the Imam ordered gourds full of water to be brought.
 The sight was too much for parched and weary men.
 Oblivious of their surroundings, they cast their weapons to the ground and drank.
 They drank and drank and drank, and then loosened their belts to drink still more.
 The Moors, meanwhile, laughing and chatting pleasantly, picked up the muskets, swords, and lances and examined them.
 It all was done in such an innocent and casual manner.